HTTP vs HTTPS

 What to do if your site is not HTTPS

-If you haven’t yet transitioned over to HTTPS, start by speaking to your webmaster.
+If you haven’t yet transitioned over to HTTPS, and you don’t understand HTTP vs HTTPS, start by speaking to your webmaster.
 They can switch you over to HTTPS.
 Note: some web hosts offer SSL for free while others have a small fee.

 Implementing these changes and upgrades might seem easy enough, but there’s a lot more to it than just upgrading your hosting plan.
 You may also need to make changes to uploaded content to get that green light from the browsers that your website is fully secure.